Olevi-id/ip-idp-documentation/_pages/a-general/1-identityProvider.md

 * OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html))
     * OIDC is based on: [OAuth2](https://www.rfc-editor.org/rfc/rfc6749)

-WeAre Solutions IdP supports both of the above and a most of the functionality described in OAuth2 when providing means of authentication of the users to your RP.
+Olevi IdP supports both of the above and a most of the functionality described in OAuth2 when providing means of authentication of the users to your RP.

 The connection between IdPs and RPs using these protocols may get a bit confusing when _Identity Brokering_ comes in to a picture.
 We discuss _northbound_ and _southbound_ authentication more thoroughly in chapter [3.
 Authentication Methods](../3-authenticationMethods).